Busselton: Demographics

 The 2021 Australian census recorded Busselton's population as 27,233, 67.0% of the population of the City of Busselton local government area, which was 40,640.
 The 2021 census also recorded Busselton's median age as 45, higher than the national average of 38.
 Australian-born residents made up 75.9% of Busselton's population, followed by those born in England (7.8%), New Zealand (2.3%), South Africa (1.1%), Scotland (0.7%), and the Philippines (0.5%).
 English was the only language spoken at home by 89.5% of residents, with the next most common languages being Afrikaans and German (0.5%), Italian and Hazaragi (0.3%), and French (0.2%).
-The most common industry for employed people in Busselton was listed as "accommodation" at 3.7%, compared to the national average of 0.9%; others were cafes and restaurants" (3.6%), "supermarket and grocery stores" (3.5%), "iron ore mining" on a fly-in fly-out basis (3.2%), "and "Hospitals (except Psychiatric Hospitals)" (3.2%).
+The most common industry for employed people in Busselton was listed as "accommodation" at 3.7%, compared to the national average of 0.9%; others were cafes and restaurants" (3.6%), "supermarket and grocery stores" (3.5%), "iron ore mining" on a fly-in fly-out basis (3.2%), and "hospitals (except psychiatric hospitals)" (3.2%).

 At the 2021 census the combined population of the Busselton East and Busselton West statistical areas was 28651.

 It has been estimated that by 2050 Busselton's population will be between 50,000 and 70,000, with the local government area containing between 70,000 and 100,000 people.

 Transport

-Bussell Highway links Busselton with Bunbury and Augusta, while Vasse Highway goes from Busselton to Pemberton and beyond.
+Bussell Highway links Busselton with Bunbury and Augusta, while the Vasse Highway goes from Busselton to Pemberton and beyond.
 Caves Road provides an alternative scenic route from Busselton to Augusta; Sues Road is another alternative route via the Brockman Highway.
+In December 2000, the 10.7 kilometre Busselton Bypass opened.

-Busselton has a town bus service run by Swan Transit South West (TransBusselton), with three routes.
+The TransBusselton town bus service has been operated by Swan Transit with three routes since 2015.
 South West Coach Lines and Transwa provide coach services for connections to other south west towns and Perth.
 Busselton is served by Busselton Margaret River Airport.